JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * Routing restrictions: Add a train group membership conditional.
 * Increase number of available rail track types from 16 to 32.
 * Rail signals on bridges and tunnels now use rail-type specific graphics where available.
+* Update from v2 to v4 of house picking/placing patch.
 * Bump trunk base from r27525 to r27547

 ### v0.12.1 (2016-03-23)